-Imagine a 45-year-old guy who’s had multiple surgeries for serious injuries.
+Imagine a guy in his mid-40s who’s had multiple surgeries for serious injuries.
 He gets up at 6am every day, fixes breakfast for his kids, walks his dog, gets his kids off to school, and heads to work.

 He spends his day doing what’s necessary to run his business–everything from meetings to boring paperwork–before heading home to have dinner with his family.
 Somewhere in there, he’ll get in a training session, making sure to work around his injuries and stay safe.

 On the weekends, he’s locked into swim lessons and martial arts practice for the kids.
 If he has free time, it’s dedicated to his family.

 In case you haven’t guessed it, I’m talking about Ryan Hurst, co-founder of GMB Fitness.
 He’s a regular guy with the same sorts of challenges many people face with fitting training into their lives.

 In this article, we’ll talk about the most common barriers to entry with training, and show you how to work around those.
 And we’ll also use Ryan’s schedule as an example of how to “fit it all in.”

 Your Challenges Are Real… But They’re Not Unique

 The challenge of fitting training into your life–whatever it may look like–is not a simple one.